-3. Communicate or Design?
+3 Communicate or Design?

-Early in CAD research, a distinction had been made concerning ideation as an active process and communication as a passive task, regarding design (Marshall, 1992).
-Of course, these elements are themselves related and, communicating between oneself and others is important during design.
+Early in CAD research, a distinction had been made concerning ideation as an active process and communication as a passive task, regarding design.
+13 Of course, these elements are themselves related and, communicating between one-self and others is important during design.
 But how do ideas arise and what are the processes that rule creativity?
 We need reflective communication tools as direct channels of expression in order to be active in design.
 When these tools are affecting this directness, we only communicate or represent partial ideas in a limited way, and we become passive vis-à-vis design.

 In practice, computers had inadequately taken this passive role during the process, being generally very active in the final steps, being reserved for the realization of construction documents and presentation of information.
-Active reflective tasks in design were mostly reserved for traditional analog manual actions.
+Active reflective tasks in design were mostly reserved for traditional analogue manual actions.

-4. Cognitive Artifacts
+4 Cognitive Artefacts

 Reflective materials as direct channels to express ideas are essential in design.
-Tools that permit unintended changes (talk-backs), graphical or physical, can help and stimulate reflection and engage "conversation" with the idea to achieve better ideation
+Tools that permit unintended changes (talk-backs), graphical or physical, can help and stimulate reflection and engage "conversation" with the idea to achieve better ideation.
+14 The construction of internal or external representations with these kinds of materials and tools among other cognitive activities are considered as cognitive artefacts of design.
+15 They allow dialogue with mental images being directly exteriorized, and making design decisions.

-(Schön, 1983).
-The construction of internal or external representations with these kinds of materials and tools among other cognitive activities are considered as cognitive artifacts of design (Visser, 2006).
-They allow dialogue with mental images being directly exteriorized, and making design decisions.
+Even if we do not need to exteriorize mental representations for simple geometry in order to understand or modify them, 16 adapted visualization tools are needed for complex shapes and configurations.
+External representations enable operations on themselves that are more difficult or impossible to perform on internal ones and this facilitates the discovery or exploration of alternatives.
+17 Just by juxtaposing various drawings and mock-ups, designers compare different possibilities and see the consequences.
+18 When the designer does not have the experience to mentally visualize and resolve design problems, these cognitive artefacts are essential to the ideation process.
+Furthermore, according to Zhang and Norman, 19 external representations activate perceptual processes, whereas internal representations usually activate cognitive processes.
+One type of internal representations is "percepts" that are mental representations resulting from perception.
+20 In addition, making ideation in a collaborative design team demands cognitive artefacts adapted to different visualization abilities, and pre-acquired representational skills so as to use these artefacts actively and intuitively.

-Even if we do not need to exteriorize mental representations for simple geometry in order to understand or modify them (Bilda & Gero, 2005), adapted visualization tools are needed for complex shapes and configurations.
-External representations enable operations on themselves that are more difficult or impossible to perform on internal ones and this facilitates the discovery or exploration of alternatives (Do et al., 2000).
-Just by juxtaposing various drawings and mock-ups, designers compare different possibilities and see the consequences (Do et al., 2000).
-When the designer does not have the experience to mentally visualize and resolve design problems, these cognitive artifacts are essential to the ideation process.
-Furthermore, according to Zhang and Norman (1994), external representations activate perceptual processes, whereas internal representations usually activate cognitive processes.
-One type of internal representations is "percepts" that are mental representations resulting from perception (Visser, 2006).
-In addition, making ideation in a collaborative design team demands cognitive artifacts adapted to different visualization abilities, and preacquired representational skills so as to use these artifacts actively and intuitively.
-The above can enable designers to take decisions "in situ" directly in front of their ideas, as knowing-in-action described by Schön (1987) and respond to the problem through improvisation by reflection-in-action (Schön, 1983).
+The above can enable designers to take decisions "in situ" directly in front of their ideas, as knowing-in-action described by Schön21 and respond to the prob-